Reforestation: Stored carbon being released

 There is also the risk that, through a forest fire or insect outbreak, much of the stored carbon in a reforested area could make its way back to the atmosphere.
 Furthermore, the probability that legacy carbon will be released from soil is higher in younger boreal forests.
 An example of this can be seen in the peatlands in Central Africa, which house an abundance of carbon in the mud called peat.
 Much like the forest fire or insect outbreak which can harm tropical rainforests, money can also be seen an incentive to harm forests and be paid off to protect it.
 The global greenhouse gas emissions caused by damage to tropical rainforests may be underestimated by a factor of six.

-Also the possible harvesting and utilization of wood from reforested areas, limits the permanence of carbon sequestered through reforestation.
+Also, the possible harvesting and utilization of wood from reforested areas, limits the permanence of carbon sequestered through reforestation.
 For example, it was found that nearly half of the pledges under the Bonn Challenge were areas earmarked for commercial wood use.

-Additionally the effects of afforestation and reforestation will be farther in the future than those of proforestation (the conservation of intact forests).
+Additionally, the effects of afforestation and reforestation will be farther in the future than those of proforestation (the conservation of intact forests).
 It takes much longer − several decades − for the benefits for global warming to manifest to the same carbon sequestration benefits from mature trees in tropical forests and hence from limiting deforestation.

-Some researchers note that instead of planting entirely new areas, reconnecting forested areas and restoring the edges of forest, to protect their mature core and make them more resilient and longer-lasting, should be prioritized.
+As of 2019, some researchers noted that instead of planting entirely new areas, reconnecting forested areas and restoring the edges of forest, to protect their mature core and make them more resilient and longer-lasting, should be prioritized.